johnnycyberseed/ibm-zk/pages/Rexx.md

 - REstructured eXtended eXecutor
 -
 - # Writing REXX programs
-	- Start the first line of the program with a comment that begins with the string "REXX"
+	- It's convention to start the first line of the program with a comment that begins with the string "REXX"
 		- ```
 		  /* REXX program that copies the contents of a GDG */ ...
 		  ```
+			- this is not technically required (at least in a TSO/E exection)
 -
 -
 - # References and Resources
 	- https://www.ibmmainframer.com/rexx-tutorial/